google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 *  Make the video float around the content
 *  Reduce the size of the images and have them appear in a nicer grid

-{% include_code _code/firstbreakpoint.html first css %}

 #### Constrain the maximum width of the design

+We have chosen to have only two major design: a narrow viewport and a wide viewport.

-We have chosen to constrain the maximum width of the screen to be 800px.
+This means we should constrain the maximum width of the screen to be 800px so that the content doesn't stretch out too far on large screens.

 We need to create a container around each major section to make a system that has an auto margin.
 This will allow the screen to grow but the content